Mailu/Mailu/docs/swarm/master/README.md

 ### Volume definition
 For data persistance (the Mailu services might be launched/relaunched on any of the swarm nodes), we need to have Mailu data stored in a manner accessible by every manager or worker in the swarm.

-Hereafter we will assume that "Mailu Data" is available on every node at "$ROOT/certs:/certs".
-(GlusterFS and nfs shares have been successfully used)
+Hereafter we will assume that "Mailu Data" is available on every node at "$ROOT/certs:/certs" (GlusterFS and nfs shares have been successfully used).

 On this example, we are using:
 - the mesh routing mode (default mode).
 With this mode, each service is given a virtual IP adress and docker manages the routing between this virtual IP and the container(s) providing this service.
 - the default ingress mode.